 - This standard covers the servicing and maintenance of machines and equipment in which the unexpected energization or start up of the machines or equipment, or release of stored energy could cause injury to employees.
-This standard establishes minimum performance requirements for the control of such hazardous energy. - The employer shall establish a program consisting • of equipment specific energy control procedures, employee training and periodic inspections to ensure that before any employee performs any servicing or maintenance on a machine or equipment where the unexpected energizing, startup or release of stored energy could occur and cause injury, the machine or equipment shall be isolated from the energy source and rendered inoperative. - The standard does not apply to work on cord • and plug connected electric equipment for which exposure to the hazards of unexpected energization or start up of the equipment is controlled by the unplugging of the equipment from the energy source and by the plug being under the exclusive control of the employee performing the servicing or maintenance. - Procedures should be written for collection vehicles with hydraulic cylinder compaction units.
+This standard establishes minimum performance requirements for the control of such hazardous energy. - The employer shall establish a program consisting of equipment specific energy control procedures, employee training and periodic inspections to ensure that before any employee performs any servicing or maintenance on a machine or equipment where the unexpected energizing, startup or release of stored equipment shall be isolated from the energy source and rendered inoperative.